renesas-rz/meta-rz-edge-ai-demo/README.md

 The CMOS camera sensor (OV5645) is no longer available, and should not be used for mass production.\
 Any software support provided is for evaluation purposes only.

+This demo adds and enables auto focus for the OV5645 sensor by default.\
+If you would like to diable this support, please add `DISABLE_OV5645_AF="1"` to local.conf.